How the project started

 Philosophy & commitments

-- If a tool breaks for us, we fix it and ship the same fix to everyone.
+- If a tool breaks for us, the fix ships to everyone else.

-- We link every tool to practical guides so you can learn and execute quickly.
+- Every tool links to a practical guide so you can learn it and deploy it in minutes.

 How we think about privacy

 Minimal data collection keeps TimeyKit trustworthy.
+Expect a consent banner wherever analytics or ads need cookies; those scripts only run after you decide.
 Read the privacy policy for details on logs, optional analytics, and how advertising is handled if/when it’s enabled.